MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 The Directory Service account (DSA) in Defender for Identity is used by the sensor to perform the following functions:

-- At startup, the sensor connects to the domain controller using LDAP with the DSA account credentials.
+- At startup, the sensor connects to the domain controller using the configured DSA option.

 - The sensor queries the domain controller for information on entities seen in network traffic, monitored events, and monitored ETW activities.